helm/charts/stable/phabricator/README.md

 # Phabricator

 [Phabricator](https://www.phacility.com) is a collection of open source web applications that help software companies build better software.
 Phabricator is built by developers for developers.
-Every feature is optimized around developer efficiency for however, you like to work.
+Every feature is optimized around developer efficiency for however you like to work.
 Code Quality starts with an effective collaboration between team members.

 ## TL;DR;